33 Senate Democrats join Republicans to block DC crime bill

 Senators on Wednesday overwhelmingly voted to block the District of Columbia’s updated criminal code from becoming law, marking the first time in more than three decades that a D.C.-passed bill has been nixed by Congress and the White House.

-The Senate advanced the resolution, 81-14, with 33 Democrats voting alongside every Republican and Independent Sen. Kirsten Sinema (Ariz.).
+The Senate advanced the resolution, 81-14, with 33 Democrats voting alongside every Republican and Independent Sen. Kyrsten Sinema (Ariz.).

 Senate Democrats of all stripes joined with the GOP, including some of the party’s leadership.
-Senate Majority Leader Charles Schumer (D-N.Y.) and Sen. Debbie Stabenow (D-Mich.) both backed the resolution.
+Senate Majority Leader Chuck Schumer (N.Y.) and Sen. Debbie Stabenow (Mich.) both backed the resolution.

-Sen. Dick Durbin (D-Ill.), the No. 2 Democrat in the upper chamber, however, split with Schumer to vote “no.”
+Sen. Dick Durbin (Ill.), the No. 2 Democrat in the upper chamber, however, split with Schumer to vote “no.”

 Unsurprisingly, the most vulnerable Senate Democrats up for reelection in 2024, headlined by Sens.
 Joe Manchin (W.Va.), Jon Tester (Mont.) and Sherrod Brown (Ohio), all supported the resolution.